-On this day 62 years ago, the Cincinnati Royals selected Rodney Clark “Hot Rod” Hundley with the first overall pick in the 1957 NBA Draft.
+On April 17, 1957, the Cincinnati Royals selected Rodney Clark “Hot Rod” Hundley with the first overall pick in the 1957 NBA Draft.

-Immediately, Cincinnati dealt Hundley, as well as Bob Burrow, Ed Fleming, Monk Meineke and Art Spoelstra, for Clyde Lovellette and Jim Paxson from the Minnesota Lakers, the franchise Hundley spent his six NBA seasons with.
+Immediately, Cincinnati dealt Hot Rod Hundley, as well as Bob Burrow, Ed Fleming, Monk Meineke and Art Spoelstra, for Clyde Lovellette and Jim Paxson from the Minneapolis Lakers, the franchise Hundley spent his six NBA seasons with.

 The guard attended and played for West Virginia, his home state’s flagship university, in his college days.
 In his three seasons from 1954-57, Hundley helped lead the Mountaineers to three consecutive seasons with at least a share of the regular season conference championship and three-straight Southern Conference Tournament titles.
 He dominated on the offensive end, scoring 23.7, 26.6 and 23.1 points per game in his three years, respectively, and he averaged a double-double as a junior and senior.
 Hundley was a three-time All-SoCon player and two-time All-American, and was named Player of the Year for the 1956-57 campaign.
 He became the fourth player to amass at least 2,000 points in an NCAA career.